3KUdelta/Generate-8bit-GFX-Font/README.md

 **Step 5**

-Use this header file like any other freefont file.
+Use this generated header file like any other freefont file.
 :smile: